VanshikaLud04/llmguard/README.md

 > Production-style cost-aware middleware for LLM APIs — OpenAI, Anthropic Claude, and Groq

+LLM APIs can cause uncontrolled cost spikes in production.
-LLMGuard sits between your application and any LLM provider.
-It transparently tracks every token spent, enforces per-user budgets, and kills runaway requests before they cost you money — across all providers through a single unified interface.
+LLM-Cost-Guard is a middleware layer that monitors spend in real time, enforces per-user budgets, and kills runaway requests before they cost you money.

 ---